bsoist/codesignal-arcade-solutions/0_intro/002_centuryFromYear.md

+Be sure to [attempt this problem](https://github.com/bsoist/codesignal-arcade-solutions) on your own before looking at the solutiosn below.

 # Century From Year
 Given a year, return the century it is in.
 The first century spans from the year 1 up to and including the year 100, the second - from the year 101 up to and including the year 200, etc.